New home for an old soul dog

 After talking to the staff about Megatron’s skin condition, Vincent was confident he could manage it and keep him healthy.

-By the time Victor walked out of the center with Megatron’s leash in hand, the number of people in the lobby seemed to have tripled.
+By the time Vincent walked out of the center with Megatron’s leash in hand, the number of people in the lobby seemed to have tripled.
 A crowd of staff and volunteers had gathered to celebrate the day Megatron had waited so patently for.
 There were a lot of smiles and a few tears as they cheered for Megatron and Vincent as they walked out together.

 At first, Megatron paused when he stepped outside of the center, as if he couldn’t believe he wasn’t going back.
 Then, Vincent hailed a cab and Megatron jumped right in, ready for his next New York adventure.